 Why are dementia-friendly activities important?

-Having a range of dementia activities available to keep a person with dementia entertained and active will help reduce feelings of frustration and aggression and have a number of positive outcomes such as:
+Having a range of dementia activities available to keep a person with dementia entertained and active..
+It will help reduce feelings of frustration and aggression and has several positive outcomes such as:

-To get the most from your activities having a varied activities program that includes physical, mental, social, creative, and sensory activities as well as reminiscence will help cater to all residents and encourage involvement.
+To get the most from your activities having a varied activities program that includes physical, mental, social, creative, and sensory activities will help cater to all residents and encourage involvement.

 Stimulating the mind